Leo Kahn (entrepreneur): Purity Supreme

 Kahn continued to operate his family's wholesale food distributor.
 However, he also launched a new grocery retailing division, which became known as Purity Supreme.
 The company initially opened small groceries, but then expanded to supermarkets.
-The Purity Supreme company also included the Heartland Foods Warehouse, which was called "the first successful deep-discount warehouse supermarket in the country" by Inc Magazine.
+The Purity Supreme company also included Heartland Foods, which was called "the first successful deep-discount warehouse supermarket in the country" by Inc Magazine.

 One of Kahn's biggest rivals was Thomas G. Stemberg, the owner of a competing New England supermarket chain called First National Supermarkets.
 At one point, Kahn and Stemberg engaged in a price war over the lower price for Thanksgiving turkeys.

 Kahn sold Purity Supreme to the Supermarkets General Corporation in 1984 for $80 million.
 Through the transaction, Kahn became the chairman of Supermarket General.
 Privately, Kahn regretted selling Purity, saying he missed the interaction with his employees.

 Personal life

 Kahn married Dorothy Davidson.
 After 11 years of marriage, Dorothy died in 1975.
-He later remarried Emily Gantt, who survived him.
+He later married Emily Gantt, who survived him.
 From his first marriage, Kahn had a daughter, Elizabeth, and two sons, Daniel and Joseph.
-Joseph Kahn is a journalist and was appointed as the next executive editor of The New York Times in 2022.
+Joseph Kahn is a journalist and the executive editor of The New York Times.
 His stepdaughters were Lisa and Xandria Birk.
 Kahn had eight grandchildren and three step grandchildren.
+Leo Kahn was on the board of the Committee for Accuracy in Middle East Reporting in America.